 The Honors Program requires students to engage in academic pursuits as well as extracurricular activities and events, both on campus and in the community.
-In addition to completing Honors courses and the Honors Project, students are required to earn a set number of Honors Experience Points (HXP), based on when they are admitted to the program.
+In addition to completing the Honors minor: Long-termism, students are required to earn a set number of Honors Experience Points (HXP), based on when they are admitted to the program.
 The required number of HXP for students who enter the Honors Program during the freshman year is eight.
-Students who enter during the sophomore year or as a transfer student are required to earn seven HXP.
+Students who enter during the sophomore year or as a transfer student are required to earn six HXP.